ChristophGmeiner/sbmd/readme.md

 I chose Amazon Redshift here, since the data should be stored in a relational way, but also shoud be queried in a high-performant way.
 Also the connection to the S3 bucket is very good configured with this technology.
 One advantage of an ordinary RDBMS would be the application of primary and foreign keys.
 But I've used other ways to ensure, that there are no duplicate records in the tables, by deleting staged data in live tables before inserting.
 For cost saving reason the cluster is always deleted (with a snapshot) after the process.
 For the possibility of continious analysing the data, the glue crawler is here.
-This way the csv data can always be analyzed with Amazon Athena.
+This way the csv data can always be analyzed with Amazon Athena and a small first data lake is created.

 ### Data sources
 All nested arrays in the json files below, will be spread across separate columns during the DB load process in the "b" scripts below.